Guide to Cutting Speeds and Feeds: Definition, Selection, Calculation and More | CNCLATHING

 2020.6.17

-Proper cutting speeds and feeds setting are the basis of efficient operation on CNC machines.
-In this article, let’s learn about speeds and feeds definition, selection, calculation and more.
+Proper cutting speed and feed settings are the basis of efficient operation on CNC machines.
+In this article, let’s learn about speeds and feeds selection, calculation, and more.
 Check out how to determine cutting speed and feed rate.

-Speeds and feeds refer to two separate velocities – cutting speed and feed rate in machining, but they have a combined effect on the cutting process, determine the rate of material removal, surface finish, and power requirements.
+Speeds and feeds are two separate velocities – cutting speed and feed rate in machining, but they have a combined effect on the cutting process, determining the rate of material removal, surface finish, and power requirements.

-The material to be machined and cutting tool materials will have a large impact on the calculation of cutting speed.
-The depth of the cut and the feed rate will also affect the speed, but not to as great as the component hardness.
+The material to be machined and the cutting tool materials will have a large impact on the calculation of cutting speed.
+The depth of the cut and the feed rate will also affect the speed, but not as greatly as the component hardness.
 The optimum cutting speed will be different if the types of material and machining conditions are changed.
-The softer the material of workpiece, the higher the cutting speed, when the cutting tool material is stronger, the cutting speed increases.
+The softer the material of the workpiece, the higher the cutting speed.
+When the cutting tool material is stronger, the cutting speed increases.

-On a rotary tool like a drill bit or milling cutter, cutting speed is equal to how fast its periphery spins relative to the stock clamped to the worktable, it’s the same with the tools used on lathes, except their cutting speeds are measured by how fast the rotary material moves past the edge of the turning tool.
+On a rotary tool like a drill bit or milling cutter, cutting speed is equal to how fast its periphery spins relative to the stock clamped to the worktable.
+It’s the same with the tools used on lathes, except their cutting speeds are measured by how fast the rotary material moves past the edge of the turning tool.
 What’s the recommended cutting speed for different materials?
-Check out Cutting Speed Chart for turning, drilling and more CNC machining operations when processing a wide range of metals.
+Check out the Cutting Speed Chart for turning, drilling, and more CNC machining operations when processing a wide range of metals.

 The feed of a lathe is determined by the speed of the lead screw or feed rod.
-The speed is controlled by the change gears in the quick change gearbox.
-For rough cutting, the goal is only to remove excess materials from the stock, a coarse feed should be applied.
-For finishing cut, a good surface finish is important and the process should complete the size of the machining parts, a fine feed should be adopted.
-For general CNC turning using an HSS cutting tool, a feed rate of .005 – .020 inches per revolution for roughing and a .002 – .004 inches per revolution for finishing are recommended.
+The speed is controlled by the change of gears in the quick-change gearbox.
+For rough cutting, the goal is only to remove excess materials from the stock; a coarse feed should be applied.
+For finishing cuts, a good surface finish is important, and the process should complete the size of the machining parts; a fine feed should be adopted.
+For general CNC turning using an HSS cutting tool, a feed rate of .005–.020 inches per revolution for roughing and .002–.004 inches per revolution for finishing is recommended.

-When calculating the cutting speed in meters per minute, the spindle speed of the machine (n) and diameter of the part must be known.
-When calculating the feed rate, spindle speed, feed per tooth and the number of flutes should be known.
+When calculating the cutting speed in meters per minute, the spindle speed of the machine (n) and the diameter of the part must be known.
+When calculating the feed rate, the spindle speed, feed per tooth, and the number of flutes should be known.

 Calculator: Milling Speed and Feed Calculator